Skip to content

 Size

-UY Scuti has a radius about 1,708 times that of the Sun.
-This translates into 1.188 x 109 kilometers or 7.94 astronomical units (Earth-Sun distances).
+UY Scuti was previously considered the largest star known, with an estimated radius about 1,708 times that of the Sun.
+This corresponded to a size of 1.188 x 109 kilometers or 7.94 astronomical units (Earth-Sun distances).

 The size of a red supergiant or hypergiant is notoriously difficult to determine.
 These stars pulsate and have diffuse edges, without a harsh dividing line between the star and the interstellar medium.
 Astronomers use the star’s photosphere to measure its size.
 The photosphere is the deepest region of a star, where the star becomes transparent to light.
 It extends into the surface to an optical depth of about 2/3, which is a depth from which 50% of the star’s light can escape without scattering.